Kidann/Kidann/README.md

 - 👋 Hi, I’m Kidan
-- 👀 I’m interested in development, and boxing and I have been a gym veteran for over 1 and a half years, "BIKE LIFE"--!
+- 👀 I’m interested in development, and boxing and I have been a gym veteran for over 1 and a half years!
 - 🌱 I’m currently I make plans and post them here !
 - 📫 How to reach me | Discord : !'
 Kidan#7701